King Island Weather

 Wednesday Cloudy.
 High (80%) chance of showers, becoming less likely later tonight.
 Winds SW 30 to 45 km/h tending W 25 to 35 km/h in the evening.

-Friday Cloudy.
-Isolated showers in the morning and afternoon.
-Winds SW 25 to 35 km/h turning W 20 to 25 km/h in the evening.
+Thursday Partly cloudy.
+Medium (50%) chance of showers, most likely in the morning and early afternoon.
+Winds W 25 to 40 km/h turning SW 25 to 35 km/h early in the morning then decreasing to 15 to 25 km/h in the evening.
+Low-Moderate.

-Saturday Cloudy.
-Winds W 15 to 20 km/h becoming light during the afternoon then NE 15 to 20 km/h during the evening.
+Sunday Cloudy.
+Slight (20%) chance of a shower in the morning and afternoon.
+Winds SW 15 to 20 km/h becoming light during the morning then becoming S 15 to 20 km/h during the evening.

 King Island Weather Forecasts

 Some people affected by Cyclone Debbie say they are frustrated they have not been able to return to their damaged properties in north Queensland.